brabster/tw-site-mkdocs/docs/posts/2024-06-12-breaking-cdc-with-primary-keys/index.md

 ## Clearer Example

-That exact transaction is quite tricky to work with in CDC without disambiguation logic, and I'll avoid complicating things with that just yet.
+That exact transaction that led to discovery is quite tricky to work with in CDC without disambiguation logic, and I'll defer that complication for the next post.
 Here's a clearer illustration.

 ```sql title="Clearer example of the problem" linenums="1"
 BEGIN;